mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference(Revised)----[WIP].md

     datasource_host = <IP of graphite server>
     ```

-18. Enable and start performance monitoring service

-    ```
-    systemctl enable tendrl-monitoring-integration
-    systemctl start tendrl-monitoring-integration
-    ```

-19. Open the following URL in the browser
+18. Open the following URL in the browser

     ```
     http://<IP of the server>